TourCMS/ng-tourcms/README.md

 ## Broadcast messages

 In addition to returning error messages provided by TourCMS directly, the app will also broadcast messages to rootScope in certain situations.
-All messages are prefaced 'ng-tourcms:'.
+All messages are prefaced `ng-tourcms:`.
 The current list is:

-* 'ng-tourcms:FAIL_SESSION_EXPIRED_IDLE' - Transmitted whenever an API call is rejected due to a timeout on the users login
+* `ng-tourcms:FAIL_SESSION_EXPIRED_IDLE` - Transmitted whenever an API call is rejected due to a timeout on the users login

 Currently requires X2JS (see "Dependencies / Requirements" above).